Quansight-Labs/quansight-labs-site/posts/2019/06/python-library-function-usage.md

-The table below summarizes the findings of namespace usage within all `*.py` files, all `*.py` in only test directories, all `*.py` files excluding ones within test directories (`tests`, `test`), and only jupyter notebook `*.ipynb` files.
+The table below summarizes the findings of namespace usage within all `*.py` files, all `*.py` in only test directories, all `*.py` files excluding ones within test directories (`tests`, `test`), and only Jupyter notebook `*.ipynb` files.
 All of the results are provided as `csv` files.
-It is important to note that the `inspect_api.py` script gets much more detail than is included in the `csv` files and there is plenty of additional work that could be done with this tool for general python ast analysis.
+It is important to note that the `inspect_api.py` script gets much more detail than is included in the `csv` files and there is plenty of additional work that could be done with this tool for general Python ast analysis.

 <table>
 <tr>